mtsmfm/contextful_rewriter/README.md

 In this case, you can't just replace `.foo` with `.bar` because it also replaces `Foo#foo`.

-This gem can help such situation.
+This gem can help in such a situation.

 ### 1. Record runtime info